-The problems encountered with the operation of the prior auction system are overcome by the auction system of the invention, which enables flexible dynamic alterations of market closing times, line item decision rules, auction pause, bidder-specific bid limits, and the ability to detect and prevent erroneous bids.

-The amount of overtime added each time a relevant new size of the market lots involved in the bidding event.
+The problems encountered with the operation of the prior auction system are overcome by the auction system of the invention, which enables flexible dynamic alterations of market closing times, line item decision rules, auction pause, bidder-specific bid limits, and the ability to detect and size of the market lots involved in the bidding event.
 This permits bidders to have more overtime to respond to each new bid if the commodity complexity or market lot size require additional bid calculation time.